top of page

 As Steven from the Golden Fish blog so perfectly describes about this poem... 'life unfolds, with each instant a myriad fractals of choices, reflections, convergence, divergence, possibilities known and unknown, felt and dealt with, followed, ignored and then in a moment not entirely dissimilar to the first moment from which all this emerged - it ends as we know it.'

-The moment we hold a newborn Collie is the result of an uncountable number of choices by breeders past and present, and by the generations of bitches who raised their babies.
-And as quickly as that moment comes, we get to work on cutting their cord, checking them over, and adding to the web of decisions that brought us to this point.
-To me it's the most beautiful moment.
-It reminds us to think carefully about our breed and to make all decisions in the best interests of our Collies.
+The moment we hold a newborn Collie is the result of an uncountable number of choices by breeders past and present, and by the generations of bitches who have come before us.
+As quickly as that moment comes, we begin adding to the web of decisions that brought us to this point.
+To me, this reminds us to think carefully about our breed and to make all decisions in the best interests of our Collies.
 The dogs themselves, if they could talk, would want to be free of disease, pain, and anxiety.
 The other elements that we humans value, like preserving the essence of the breed we love, is for us to build on their soundness and happiness.
 This is my guiding principle.

 To my beautiful Juliet, who has given me so much... my promise is that I will treasure every generation of your children and put their happiness above anything else.